 Q: Do Solar for All program participants have to pay for the solar installation?

-A: The solar installation is at no cost to eligible District residents that participate with Solar for All.
+A: The solar installation is at no cost to eligible District residents who participate with Solar for All.

 Q: How can a resident verify Solar For All program participating contractors?

-A: Contact the Solar for All hotline (202) 299-5271, email solarforall@dc.gov or visit the web site www.doee.dc.gov/solarforall.
+A: Contact the Solar for All hotline (202) 299-5271, email solarforall@dc.gov or visit the web site doee.dc.gov/solarforall.

 Q: What if you cannot install solar on your roof?

-A: Solar for All provides a community solar option for residents that cannot put solar on their own roofs.
-Community solar projects are located out in the community and are typically much larger than rooftop systems.
+A: Solar for All provides a community solar option for residents who cannot put solar on their own roofs.
+Community solar projects are located in the community and are typically much larger than rooftop systems.
 The Solar for All program will allocate each community solar participant with a portion of the community solar system, and they will receive Pepco bill credits for the solar generated at the community solar system, the same as if the system was on their roof.

 Q: Where can I get more information about the Solar for All?

-A: Visit the Solar for All web site www.doee.dc.gov/solarforall, call (202) 299-5271 or email solarforall@dc.gov for more information
+A: Visit the Solar for All web site doee.dc.gov/solarforall, call (202) 299-5271 or email solarforall@dc.gov for more information.

 Q: What are SRECs?